 Not ready for a sizable down payment?
-There are many low down payment purchase options in Silver Spring that can make you a home owner.
+There are many low down payment purchase options that can make you a home owner.

 Deciding on how much money to use as a down payment can be confusing.
 Benchmark Mortgage is here to help.
 The route for each buyer or investor depends on their situation and personal preferences.

 Popular Low Down Payment Purchase Options: